-Staff will be alert to the following signs that may indicate a student is a victim of bullying:
+Staff will be alert to the following signs that may indicate a student is a victim of bullying.
+Here are some examples, but not limited to:

-- Being frightened to travel to or from school - Asking to be driven to school
+- Being frightened to travel to or from School

+- Asking to be driven to School

-- Unwillingness to attend school
+- Unwillingness to attend School

 - Truancy

 - Becoming anxious or lacking confidence

 - Saying that they feel ill in the morning

-- Decreased involvement in school work
+- Decreased involvement in School work

+- General appearance

 - Returning home with torn clothes or damaged possessions

 - Missing possessions

 - Missing dinner money

 - Asking for extra money or stealing

 - Cuts or bruises

 - Lack of appetite

 - Unwillingness to use the internet or mobile devices

 - Becoming agitated when receiving calls or text messages

 - Lack of eye contact

+- Mood swings

 - Becoming short tempered

 - Change in behaviour and attitude at home.